Certificate in Attachment Theory and Skills

 No, there is no assessment process, and no grades will be given during the course.
 Your reflective writing will be discussed with your tutor.

 The certificate is for attendance on the course.
-The full certificate is awarded through an 80% or above attendance at the course.
+The full certificate is awarded through an 80% plus attendance.

 If your attendance is below 80% we can still award you a certificate of attendance for the seminars actually attended.